cloudfoundry/summit-training-classes/operator/README.md

 ## Creating a lab environment

-You can create a lab environment for multiple students in AWS by first cloning this repository:
+You can create a lab environment for multiple students in AWS by first cloning this repository (the clone is important):

 ```sh
 git clone --recursive https://github.com/EngineerBetter/summit-training-classes.git